 EFFECT ON OUR BUSINESS STRATEGY.
 Any expansion of our gaming operations will likely require various additional licenses, registrations, permits and approvals.
 The approval process can be time-consuming and costly, and there is no assurance of success.
 The high degree of regulation of the gaming industry is a significant impediment to our growth strategy, especially in the areas of interactive home wagering and wagering over the Internet.
 Interactive home wagering may currently be conducted in only eight states.
 Unless more states change their laws to permit wagering over the telephone, our expansion opportunities in this market will be limited.
 Wagering over the Internet is also subject to extensive legal restriction.
-The Internet Gambling Prohibition Act is currently pending before the United States Senate Judiciary Committee.
+The Internet Gambling Prohibition Act is currently pending before the United States Senate.
 The Act would impose criminal penalties for conducting wagering over the Internet.
 Although the Act currently excludes some forms of interactive wagering on horse racing, it does not permit Internet-based wagering.
 This restriction limits our opportunities for growth in this market and allows us to pursue Internet-based wagering only in foreign markets.
 The results from expansion in foreign markets would be substantially less than if Internet-based wagering were permitted in the United States.
 The opening of new wagering facilities may also depend on our ability to secure the required state and local licenses, permits and approvals, which in some jurisdictions may be limited in number or require legislative relief from existing laws or voter approval.

 NATIONAL GAMBLING IMPACT STUDY COMMISSION.
 Congress established a National Gambling Impact Study Commission to study comprehensively the social and economic impact of gambling in the United States.
-The National Commission is required to report its findings and conclusions, together with recommendations for legislation and administrative actions, by June 20, 1999.
-Any recommendation of the National Commission could result in the enactment of new laws or the adoption of new regulations which could adversely impact Churchill Downs and the gaming industry in general.
-Although the National Commission has not yet issued its final report, the draft report of the Commission recommends that Internet gaming be prohibited.
-We are unable at this time to determine the ultimate effect of this recommendation.
+The National Commission reported its findings and conclusions, together with recommendations for legislative and administrative actions, on June 18, 1999.
+In its report, the National Commission concluded that the gambling industry should be closely regulated and recommended "a pause in the expansion of gambling," including in the area of Internet gaming, to allow time for assessment of the costs and benefits of the industry.
+Although the recommendations of the National Commission could result in the enactment of new laws or the adoption of new regulations which could adversely impact Churchill Downs and the gaming industry in general, we are unable at this time to determine the ultimate effect of the recommendations.